Galacticica/CUNE-Announcement-Site/README.md

 # CUNE Announcements
-## What Is It?
+## Overview
-It is a site in which CUNE students and faculty can submit announcements to be displayed during chapel and praise.
-The announcements are then sent to the proper channels to be added.
+This is a site that allows Concordia University students and faculty to submit announcements for chapel and praise services.
+It ensures that announcements are sent to the correct location and in the correct format for use.

 ## Why Make This Site?
-It makes a convenient way for students to submit announcements, as well as for tech volunteers to receive announcements.
-Additionally it saves tech volunteers time as the dates to display the announcement are listed and the announcements are required to be in the correct format to display.
+Previously, announcements were consistently sent to the wrong people in the wrong format.
+This app eliminates both of those problems by having all announcements sent to one centralized location, and by requiring them to be in the correct format.

+## How It Was Built
+- **Tech Stack:** Django, Tailwind CSS, SQLite
+- **Features:** Secure form submission for announcements, centralized access to announcements and information
+- **Outcome:** Reduced time and complexity for tech volunteers
+- **Deployment** Deployed securely on Concordia's servers

+## Screenshots
+**User View**
 ![submission form](./images_github/csa.cune.edu_chapel.png)

+**Producer View**
 ![admin_view](./images_github/csa.cune.edu_chapel_admin.png)

 ## Usage